ankitsinghmyself/bookManagementSystem/README.md

 ## MongoDB Setup

 1. Install and run MongoDB.
-2. Create a database called `bookdb`.
+2. Create a database called `bookstore`.
 3. The `Book` data will be automatically stored when you interact with the API.

 ## Conclusion